 The Department of History offers programs leading to the M.A. and Ph.D. degrees.
 Part-time M.A. and Ph.D.
 Studies are possible.
 The programs offered by the Department of History cover not only the standard geographic areas and chronological divisions of the western world, but also an increasing number of regions and themes outside this framework.
-The full range of approaches to history, from political and economic through social and intellectual, finds representation in the The Department supervises doctoral research in a variety of areas of specialization.
+The full range of approaches to history, from political and economic through social and intellectual, finds representation.

 The Department supervises doctoral research in a variety of areas of specialization.
 Prospective applicants are directed to consult the thematic specialization chart and list for areas of faculty competence and supervision expertise.
 Candidates must contact individual faculty for guidance on appropriate thesis topics prior to applying.